StanfordSpezi/SpeziStorage/README.md

 The [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module enables the on-disk storage of data in mobile applications.
 The [`LocalStorageSetting`](https://swiftpackageindex.com/stanfordspezi/spezistorage/0.4.2/documentation/spezilocalstorage/localstoragesetting) enables configuring how data in the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module can be stored and retrieved.

-The data stored can optionally be encrypted by importing the `SecureStorage` module (see `SecureStorage` below).
+The data stored can optionally be encrypted by importing the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module.

 ## Setup

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) setup the core Spezi infrastructure.

-You can configure the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module in the `SpeziAppDelegate`.
+You can configure the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).

 ```swift
 import Spezi